-Technical objects, constructions, transport systems and urban systems involve physics, civil engineering, mechanics and system dynamics: formulation of construction materials, design and analysis of structures, acoustic and thermal behaviour and lighting are at the core of ENTPE’s work within 2 research units: the Building and Civil Engineering Laboratory (a unit specific to ENTPE) and the Tribology and System Dynamics Laboratory (UMR CNRS 5513).
+Technical objects, constructions, transport systems and urban systems involve physics, civil engineering, mechanics and system dynamics: formulation of construction materials, design and analysis of structures, acoustic and thermal behaviour and lighting are at the core of ENTPE’s work within the Tribology and System Dynamics Laboratory (UMR CNRS 5513).

 Transport systems engineering, on the other hand, combining mathematical and computer sciences, is the subject of models and simulations of traffic flows within the Transport and Traffic Engineering Laboratory (LICIT, UMR IFSTTAR).